alexander-bach/lawns_to_meadows/README.md

 1. Download all .csv files and the R codes
 2. Make sure all files are stored in the same folder
-3. Open the R file and run the script
+3. Open the desired R file and run the script